larsboh/advancedwallclock/README.md

 # advancedwallclock

+ITS A BETA - THE FULL WORKING VERSION WILL BE RELEASED AT 9th JANUARY!

 A heavily modified version of DIY Machines' code for his awesome wall shelf clock project.

 Please read through!